MITHaystack/HOPS/source/cpp_src/Vex2JSON/test/data/README.txt

 https://github.com/nvi-inc/vex/blob/main/test_parser/wh2

-It has been coverted to ascii only characters (replacing the Windows-style smart quotes), and the 'vector' keyword was updated to 'state_vector' according to the NRAO vex2 webpage:
+It has been converted to ascii only characters (replacing the Windows-style smart quotes), and the 'vector' keyword was updated to 'state_vector' according to the NRAO vex2 webpage:

 https://safe.nrao.edu/wiki/bin/view/VLBA/Vex2doc